Software Patch Management (Policy 8050)

-This policy applies to all colleges, departments, and offices of Boise State University, including all devices attached to the Boise State University backbone, and is meant to enhance the academic and business functions of the University
+This policy applies to all colleges, departments, and units, including all devices attached to the Boise State University network.

 1. Policy Purpose

-This policy was created to protect the data and network-related resources of the University, to provide a secure and reliable network available twenty four-hours a day, seven days a week in which end-users have confidence, and to reduce the vulnerabilities on computers connected to the university network.
+To protect the data and network-related resources of the University, to provide a secure and reliable network, and to reduce vulnerabilities on computers connected to the University network.